Saint Leo University: History

 In 2011, Saint Leo University created an anthropomorphic lion mascot named Fritz.
 The name was a reference to a series of Saint Bernard dogs bearing that name, all owned by Charles Mohr, who served as the first abbot of Saint Leo Abbey from 1902 to 1931.

 The Benedictine sisters at Holy Name Monastery, its neighboring community, closed their Holy Name Academy in 1963 and assisted Saint Leo, which transitioned to a four-year program.

 Saint Leo College conferred its first bachelor's degree on April 23, 1967, on 51 men and 13 women.
 The college was accredited by the Southern Educational Association that November, retroactive to the degree date.

 In 1973, the college responded to requests from the armed services to offer degree programs on U.S. military bases.
 More education centers followed—on military bases, on community college campuses, and at stand-alone facilities—in seven states.

 In 1994, the college began to offer the Master of Business Administration and conferred its first MBA degrees in 1996.

 In 1998, the university's Center for Online Learning was created, allowing students to take classes online from any location.

 On August 24, 1999, Saint Leo College became Saint Leo University.

 In 2002, the university expanded its online degree offerings to include the MBA program, enrolling 120 students in its first term.
 Saint Leo University introduced its first doctoral program, the Doctor of Business Administration (DBA), in 2013.

 The university announced plans in July 2021 to merge with Marymount California University, another private Catholic university.
 The transition was expected to be completed by January 2023.
 However, plans for the merger fell through after St. Leo University's accreditor rejected its plans to acquire Marymount California University, and Marymount California University closed in August 2022.
 In February 2023, Saint Leo University closed some of its satellite locations, eliminated 111 faculty/staff positions, cut three degree programs, and phased out six NCAA division II teams, facing continuing enrollment declines and financial issues.

+In January 2026, Saint Leo University announced the launch of the Lionova Institute, a new division focused on faith-anchored, technology-enabled education.
+The Lionova Institute will focus on expanding Saint Leo’s impact through online education, healthcare and nursing pathways, international partnerships, military-aligned education, and workforce-connected learning models.
+This initiative builds upon the legacy of former Saint Leo president Arthur F. Kirk Jr., who is widely regarded as a pioneer in nonprofit online education.

 Since 1959, when the junior college was started, Saint Leo has had 12 presidents: